How To Make A Music Website 2023 – Create A Professional Site Step By Step

 I also like the Genesis Framework, which I have used to build Music Industry How To and many of my other sites.
 They have a lot of different designs to choose from, and can give a different feel no matter what type of look you want.

 If you want to look at what free themes are available to you, simply go to Appearance on your WordPress Dashboard, then Themes.
 On the next screen you'll see a tab at the top entitled Install Themes.
 Click that.
 On the screen that comes up, you'll find the option to filter what kind of theme you want.
 Choose any options you may want (Or don't click any options if you want to look at all themes) then choose the Find Themes button at the end of the page.

 Here you will find a selection of themes you can use.
-Install one and your website design will be changed instantly.
+Install one and your site design will be changed instantly.